hirememorey/resilience-basketball/DATA_REQUIREMENTS.md

 ## Overview

-This document specifies the exact data needed for the regression-based playoff resilience model.
+This document specifies the exact data sources for the regression-based playoff resilience model.
+It reflects the final, working implementation after discovering and correcting for inconsistencies in the NBA Stats API.

+## Data Collection Strategy: Merge "Base" and "Advanced"

+A key lesson learned is that no single `MeasureType` provides all required columns.
+The standard practice for this project is to **fetch both "Base" and "Advanced" stats** for a given endpoint and merge them.
+- **Base:** Provides foundational stats like `PTS`, `FGM`, `FGA`, `FTM`, `FTA`, `MIN`.
+- **Advanced:** Provides rate stats like `TS%`, `AST%`, `USG%`, and possession counts (`POSS`).

+---

 ## Data Collection Phases